darkirbyy/symfo-base/README.md

 - Copy the `.env` file into a `.env.local` file and customize `APP_NAME`.
 :information_source: `DATABASE_URL` is not mandatory for dev environment as Symfony will get the correct values from docker.

 Start the php/web server along with docker and npm server with `symfony server:start -d`.
 Check the logs with `symfony server:logs`.
 Stop all the services with `symfony server:stop`.

 To use default git hooks, run `git config core.hooksPath ./githooks`.
 Current hooks are

 - prettify and linting all staged files before commit
 - running all unit tests before push

+To increment the version, use `symfony console bizkit:versioning:increment`.

 ## Deploy